Generic Name: rivaroxaban (RIV-a-ROX-a-ban)

 The risk is increased in patients who have a certain type of epidural catheter.
 It is also increased in patients with a history of traumatic or repeated epidural or spinal puncture, a deformed spine, or spinal surgery.
 It is also increased in patients who use medicines that may affect blood clotting, such as other anticoagulants (eg, warfarin), aspirin, platelet inhibitors (eg, clopidogrel), and nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen).

-If you have a spinal or epidural procedure while you use Xarelto, tell your doctor at once if you notice any symptoms of nerve problems (eg, numbness [especially in the legs and feet], tingling, muscle weakness, paralysis, loss of bowel or bladder control).
+If you have a spinal or epidural procedure while you use Xarelto, tell your doctor at once if you notice any symptoms of nerve problems (eg, back pain, numbness [especially in the legs and feet], tingling, muscle weakness, paralysis, loss of bowel or bladder control).

 Xarelto is used for: